-In May 2017, the FASB issued ASU 2017-09, "Compensation-Stock Compensation (Topic 718): Scope of Modification Accounting."
+In May 2017, the Financial Accounting Standard Board ("FASB") issued Accounting Standards Update ("ASU") ASU 2017-09, "Compensation - Stock Compensation (Topic 718): Scope of Modification Accounting."
 ASU 2017-09 provides clarification on when modification accounting should be used for changes to the terms or conditions of a share-based payment award.
-This ASU does not change the accounting for modifications but clarifies that modification accounting guidance should only be applied if there is a change to the value, vesting conditions or award classification and would not be required if the changes are considered non-substantive.
-The amendments of this ASU are effective for reporting periods beginning after December 15, 2017, with early adoption permitted.
+ASU 2017-09 does not change the accounting for modifications but clarifies that modification accounting guidance should only be applied if there is a change to the value, vesting conditions or award classification and would not be required if the changes are considered non-substantive.
+The amendments of ASU 2017-09 are effective for reporting periods beginning after December 15, 2017, with early adoption permitted.
 The adoption of ASU 2017-09 is not expected to have an impact on the Company's consolidated financial statements.